ilg-deprecated/qemu-build/README.md

 These are the scripts and additional files required to build the [GNU MCU Eclipse QEMU](https://github.com/gnu-mcu-eclipse/qemu).

-This release follows the official [QEMU](https://www.qemu.org).
+This fork follows the official [QEMU](https://www.qemu.org).

+There are two types of builds:

+- local/native builds, which use the tools and libraries available on the host machine; generally do not run on a different system distribution/version; intended mostly for development purposes.
+- distribution builds, which create the archives distributed as binaries; expected to run on most modern systems.

-The build scripts use the
+The distribution build scripts use the
 [xPack Build Box (XBB)](https://github.com/xpack/xpack-build-box), a set of elaborate build environments based on GCC 7.2 (Docker containers for GNU/Linux and Windows or a custom HomeBrew for MacOS).